Do You Need to Improve New Manager Training?

 Begin with a clear and compelling corporate strategy.
-What are you trying to accomplish in the next one-to-three years and where do managers fit into that overall plan?
+What are the business and people priorities over the next one-to-three years?
+Then explicitly identify where new managers fit into that overall plan with your key stakeholders.

-Understand the critical few management scenarios that matter most for your business.
-For example, if you really want to change your culture so that customers are truly “Number One,” you need to understand the management skills needed at the moments of truth where it matters most.
-Then skill building scenarios and coaching can be focused on those situations, challenges and scenarios.
+For example, if your strategy calls for putting customers first and foremost, you need to understand the management skills needed at the most important customer moments of truth.
+Then management skill building and coaching can be focused on those situations, challenges, and scenarios.

 The Bottom Line